-Once upon a time there was a farm owned by the Pyle family.
+Once upon a time, there was a farm owned by the Pyle family.
 Around 1910 H.G.
-Haskell Sr. was working in Wilmington and he bought the Pyle farm and several other small farms around it.
+Haskell Sr. was working in Wilmington and he bought the Pyle farm along with several other small farms around it.
 He named this new farm Hill Girt Farm.

-We now own all of our own equipment and grow over 50 different kinds of fruit and veggies, including figs and our newest crop, Rice-16 varieties in 2018.We have about 60 acres under cultivation and employ over 40 workers in the height of the growing season.
+Today, we now own all of our own equipment and grow more than 50 varieties of fruit and veggies, including figs!
+We have approximately 60 acres under cultivation and employ 40+ workers in the height of the growing season.
 All 60 acres have drip irrigation.
 Deer fencing is used to keep the deer out with varying degrees of success.
-The remaining land is pasture, hay fields, forest and flood plain.
+The remaining land is pasture, hayfields, peony flower fields, forest, and flood plain.